 Gilda Radner biography

-Gilda Radner, born on June 28, 1946 in Detroit, Michigan, went on to star with close friend John Belushi in NBC’s Saturday Night Live.
-Some of her most memorable characters included Roseanne Roseannadanna and Baba Wawa, and she won an Emmy for her work in 1978.
-She married fellow comedian Gene Wilder, whom she met on the set of the film Hanky Panky.
+Born on June 28, 1946, in Detroit, Michigan, Gilda Radner went on to star with close friend John Belushi on NBC's Saturday Night Live.
+Some of her most memorable characters were Roseanne Roseannadanna and Baba Wawa, and she won an Emmy Award for her work in 1978.
+Radner married fellow comedian Gene Wilder, whom she met on the set of the film Hanky Panky.
 She died of ovarian cancer in 1989.

 'Saturday Night Live'

-Gilda Radner was selected by producer Lorne Michaels to join the cast of a new late-night comedy program called Saturday Night Live in 1975.
-She stayed on the show for five years, creating such legendary characters as Roseanne Rosannadanna, the annoying newswoman, and Baba Wawa, a parody of Barbara Walters.
-She performed with many emerging comic stars, including John Belushi and Bill Murray.
+Producer Lorne Michaels picked Radner to join the cast of a new late-night comedy program called Saturday Night Live, which debuted in 1975.
+The show introduced a new generation of comic talents to television viewers, including Radner, Belushi and Bill Murray.
+Radner stayed on the show for five years, creating such legendary characters as Roseanne Rosannadanna, the annoying newswoman, and news personality Baba Wawa, a parody of Barbara Walters.

 Death and Legacy

-Facing her greatest challenge with humor, Gilda Radner battled ovarian cancer in the late 1980s.
-She wrote about her experiences in It's Always Something (1989).
-She died on May 20 of that same year.
-She was married to comedic actor Gene Wilder.
+Radner only made a few more films before her death.
+She was diagnosed with ovarian cancer in 1986.
+Facing her greatest challenge with humor, Gilda Radner battled this disease for several years.
+She wrote about her life and experiences in It's Always Something, which was published in 1989.
+She died on May 20 of that same year, in Los Angeles, California.
 A women's cancer support organization, Gilda's Club, was established in honor of her memory.